 In its earliest incarnation, Black September the organization was a reaction to Black September the event, which began on September 16, 1970 in Jordan.
 Effectively a civil war between the PLO and Jordan, Black September had a fairly significant impact on the Palestinians and on the Middle East.

-That’s not to say that Hussein’s problems with the Palestinians were entirely imagined or invented.
+However, tensions around the large number of Palestinians in Jordan rose during the 1960s and especially after the loss of the West Bank in 1967.
 This was a somewhat unique refugee situation in that Palestinians actually came to outnumber Jordanians in Jordan.
-This made many Jordanians uncomfortable, though it must be said that in the 1950s the whole notion of “Palestinians” as a national identity distinct from “Jordanians” was still a pretty new concept and so those tensions probably could have been managed better by Jordanian leaders.
+This made many Jordanians uncomfortable, though it must be said that in the 1950s and 1960s the whole notion of “Palestinians” as a national identity distinct from “Jordanians” was still a pretty new concept and so those tensions probably could have been managed better by Jordanian leaders.
 But that was only part of the problem.
-The bigger issue, at least arguably, was that Yasser Arafat’s Palestinian Liberation Organization developed a habit of launching attacks against Israel from refugee camps inside Jordanian territory, which led to Israeli reprisals against those camps and, therefore, against Jordan.
+The bigger issue was that Yasser Arafat’s Palestinian Liberation Organization developed a habit of launching attacks against Israel from refugee camps inside Jordanian territory, which led to Israeli reprisals against those camps and, therefore, against Jordan.

 Hussein ordered the PLO to knock it off with the attacks, but they essentially ignored him.
 Which they could afford to do in part because, to reiterate, there were more Palestinians than Jordanians in Jordan, so if anything the PLO had a larger political support base than the king.
 Hussein’s security forces secretly worked with the Israelis to try to clamp down on border security, though for obvious reasons this wasn’t something Hussein wanted the public to know.
 Then came the Battle of Karamah in 1968, when the Israeli army crossed into Jordan and destroyed the Karamah refugee camp in response to a series of PLO attacks inside Israel.
 After Karamah, to try to ease tensions between the Palestinians and the Jordanian government, the PLO and Hussein reached an accord: essentially, the PLO pledged to stop acting like a wholly autonomous nation that was simply squatting on Jordanian territory.
 Among other things, the PLO was barred from printing its own ID papers, from clothing members in military-esque uniforms, from acting as police/army in Palestinian areas, and from collecting taxes.